Esri/public-transit-tools/generate-GTFS-shapes/README.md

 # generate-GTFS-shapes

 The Generate GTFS Shapes toolbox produces a shapes.txt file for your GTFS dataset.
 You give the tool a valid, existing GTFS dataset, and the tool creates a new shape.txt file and updates the shape_id field in trips.txt and the shape_dist_traveled field in stop_times.txt.
+Alternatively, if you already have a shapes.txt file, you can use this toolbox to edit one or more of the existing shapes.

 ## Features
 * Create a shapes.txt file for your GTFS dataset.
+* Edit one or more shapes in your existing shapes.txt file.
 * Start from a reasonable estimate of the shapes and use the editing tools in ArcGIS to make them perfect.
 * ArcGIS toolbox - No coding is required to use this tool.
 Just add the toolbox to ArcMap and use the tools like any other geoprocessing tools.